-2. Reporting
+2. Reporting.

-SCUS staff, interns, volunteers, and representatives covered by this policy must:

-a) immediately report any suspicion of fraud in whatever form, even if it does not directly affect.
-SCUS, to their direct supervisor.
+SCUS staff, Interns, volunteers, and representatives covered by this policy must a) immediately report any suspicion of fraud in whatever form, even if it does not directly affect SCUS, to their direct supervisor.
 If you feel you cannot raise the concern with your direct supervisor for any reason, you should contact the senior manager of your team or department.
-Alternatively, if you feel that you need to raise the issue outside your immediate team, you can report the matter confidentially to the Compliance Officer at https://doi.org/10.2016/j.nee/ or 203-221-4104 (outside the US).
+Alternatively, if you feel that you need to raise the issue outside your immediate team, you can report the matter confidentially to the Compliance Officer at hotline@savechildren.org or via phone 1-866-849-5828 (in the US) or 203-221-4104 (outside the US).
 Failure to report a reasonable suspicion of fraud in accordance with this Policy will be treated as a serious issue and may result in disciplinary measures being taken.